 So simple.
 It does not take much to throw this Italian fagioli soup together.

-They look like little tiny tubes.
-I have been known to use any pasta shape I have lying around (penne, bow tie, etc.).
+- Traditionally pasta fagioli uses a very small pasta shape called ditalini pasta.
 Don't stress out if you can't find the ditalini.
 Any smaller shape of pasta will do.

-One of the things that is important when making pasta for soup is to not cook the pasta in the soup.
-When I make pasta for soup, I never add it to the soup because the pasta will absorb all of the broth and get mushy.
+- One of the things that is important when making pasta for this soup is to not cook the pasta in the soup.
+When I make pasta for this fagioli, I never cook it in the soup because the pasta will absorb all of the broth and get mushy.
+To avoid this, I make the pasta then drain it and pour olive oil over the pasta to prevent it from sticking to itself.
+I just set the pasta aside until the soup is ready.

 If you were eating this Italian white bean soup (fagioli) at my house, you would hear me asking everyone at the table if they remembered to pepper their fagioli before eating it.
-Copious amounts of freshly ground black pepper is a must when eating this Italian soup.
+Copious amounts of freshly ground black pepper are a must when eating this Italian soup.

-It doesn't work to add it to the soup while it is cooking.
 You need to grind a good amount of fresh black pepper over top of your bowl before eating.

 Pairing Ideas